shukla-arya/Invisible_TakeHome/documentation/AI_USAGE_LOG.md

 **System Design and Architecutre**
 1. Extend my accounts.py routes to handle deposits, withdrawals, and transfers.
 Add error handling for edge cases like insufficient funds, invalid accounts, and negative amounts.

 2. Can you show me how to integrate field-level encryption so these values are encrypted before being stored in the database?
 How can I mask them properly in API responses without breaking compatibility with my other files?

+3. Create some sample records to verify database upload.

 **Documentation**
 1. What are the necessary components to include when discussing security considerations for a REST service?